mariorz/voipdrupal/modules/voipplivo/README.txt

   - Press "Save".
 That will take you back to admin/voip/servers

-  - Select the 'Plivo' option
+  - Select the 'Plivo Framework' option

   - Press the 'Set default voip server' button